 - Sukh Sarai: This is an ancient building that was used by the Mughal armies as a stopover, hence the name Sarai.
 I could not find a way to get down to the Sarai though.
 It is in the valley, on the slope of the mountain, and not exactly on the road.

 - Bafliaz Waterfall: There is another waterfall just after Bafliaz as you start driving up towards Peer ki Gali.
 This one is also an unnamed one and it actually falls from quite a height.
 See the picture below.
 This spot in fact is a picnic ground for the locals.
 But to get here as well, you will have to leave the main road and drive about 5 kilometers to get to the fall on the narrow road that you can see in the picture below.
 The fall is in the narrow gorge between the mountains.

 Why is it Called Mughal Road?

 This was the route that was first taken by Akbar to cross over into Kashmir and conquer it.
 After Akbar, the same road was used by Jahangir, Shah Jahan, and Aurangzeb to travel here.
 While returning back from Kashmir to Delhi, Jahangir as a matter of fact died on this route near Rajouri.

-Though the route was in use by locals since forever but an official road on it was not completed on papers until 2010 actually because of all the delays due to terrorism and protests related to wildlife.
+Though the route was in use by locals forever, an official road on it was not completed on paper until 2010 because of all the delays due to terrorism and protests related to wildlife.